 The Earl of Tyrone

-The greatest of all the Gaelic lords was “The” Ó Neill, Con Bacach O’ Neill, Lord of Tír Eóghain and he submitted in 1542 after a sustained military campaign against him by the new Lord Deputy of Ireland, the Earl St. Leger. Ó Neill was presented to King Henry in London and took the title Earl of Tyrone.
+The greatest of all the Gaelic lords were “The” Ó Neill, Con Bacach O’ Neill, Lord of Tír Eóghain and he submitted in 1542 after a sustained military campaign against him by the new Lord Deputy of Ireland, the Earl St. Leger. Ó Neill was presented to King Henry in London and took the title Earl of Tyrone.

-In reality power lay in the hands of the Lord Protectors who preferred total conquest of Ireland rather than St. Leger’s policy of surrender and re-grant.
+In reality, power lay in the hands of the Lord Protectors who preferred total conquest of Ireland rather than St. Leger’s policy of surrender and re-grant.
 It was also their intention to impose the Protestant faith upon the Catholic Anglo-Irish and Gaelic Irish.